tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

 .. image:: argentina/default-document-type-info.png
    :align: center
-   :alt: A list of document types in Odoo.
+   :alt: A list of document types in CoquiAPPs.

 .. note::
    There are several :guilabel:`Document Types` types that are inactive by default, but can be